 - Participate actively in the national discourse.

 The School of Special Education accepts applications from doctoral applicants throughout the year.
 However, complete applications must be received by April 1 to be considered for admission beginning summer or fall semester.
 International applicants must submit all required materials by March 15.
-Applications are reviewed by the Doctoral Admissions and Recruitment Committee, and every artifact submitted [see below] will be considered when making a decision.
+Applications are reviewed by the Doctoral Admissions and Review Committee, and every artifact submitted [see below] will be considered when making a decision.